nrwl/nx/docs/shared/tools-workspace-generators.md

 nx workspace-generator my-generator mylib
 ```

-## Running a workspace schematic created with @angular/devkit
+## Running a workspace schematic created with @angular-devkit

-Generators that are created using the `@angular/devkit` are called schematics.
-Workspace schematics that have been created with the `@angular/devkit` will omit the `"cli": "nx"` property in `schema.json`.
+Generators that are created using the `@angular-devkit` are called schematics.
+Workspace schematics that have been created with the `@angular-devkit` will omit the `"cli": "nx"` property in `schema.json`.
 Nx will recognize this and correctly run the schematic using the same command as an `@nrwl/devkit` generator.

 ```sh
 nx workspace-generator my-schematic mylib